ToeJam & Earl III: Mission to Earth: Development

 ToeJam & Earl and its sequel ToeJam & Earl in Panic on Funkotron together formed one of the Sega Genesis' main series.
-However, creator Greg Johnson said that installments for the console's Sega CD or 32X add-ons were never planned.
+However, series creator Greg Johnson said that installments for the console's Sega CD or 32X add-ons were never planned.
 Johnson and programmer Mark Voorsanger regained the rights to ToeJam and Earl in 1995, and stated that Sega's ownership of the franchise had prevented their creating a third installment.
-In early 1998 they expressed interest in making a new ToeJam & Earl game for a non-Sega platform, and in November 1998 made an agreement with GT Interactive to publish a new game in the franchise for the Nintendo 64.
-Johnson and Voorsanger conducted research to determine whether series fans preferred the original ToeJam & Earl or its sequel; the former emerged as the clear favorite.
+In early 1998, they expressed interest in making a new ToeJam & Earl game for a non-Sega platform, and in November 1998, made an agreement with GT Interactive to publish a new game in the franchise for the Nintendo 64.
+Johnson and Voorsanger researched to determine whether series fans preferred the original ToeJam & Earl or its sequel; the former emerged as the clear favorite.
 In April 1999, however, it was reported that the deal with GT Interactive had fallen through; the publisher had decided that the series' previous game was not an encouraging success commercially, particularly in Europe.
 GT Interactive's restructuring and the Nintendo 64's declining commercial performance were also believed to be factors by commentators.

 It was reported the following month that the developer was planning to create the game for Sony's PlayStation 2, perhaps to coincide with the console's release.
 Ultimately, however, the developer became involved with Sega's Dreamcast through Visual Concepts—a Sega developer in charge of third-party game development.
-Johnson and Voorsanger began development of the third game with the intention to re-make ToeJam & Earl; according to Johnson, the game would include the same elements as the first game, but with improved graphics.
-However, this notion was curtailed by Visual Concepts, who felt that the result would be too old-fashioned, and too niche in appeal.
+Johnson and Voorsanger began development of the third game to re-make ToeJam & Earl; according to Johnson, the game would include the same elements as the first game, but with improved graphics.
+However, this notion was curtailed by Visual Concepts, who felt that the result would be too old-fashioned and too niche in appeal.
 Johnson later said that he was unsure, at the time, whether to cater to fans who wanted a remake of the original or attempt to capture a new audience.